Western Mongolia Archaeology Project

 We are now accepting applications for the 2017 field season

-This collaborative project between Western Kentucky University and the National Museum of Mongolia aims to investigate human-environment relationships and understand the nature of the social and economic organization of Bronze and Iron Age societies in the Altai region of western Mongolia through the use of regional survey and settlement archaeology.
-Located in the grasslands of western Mongolia, the research area is dotted with archaeological sites that range from the Paleolithic through the Bronze and Iron Age, and into medieval times.
-In addition, the research area continues to be inhabited by nomadic pastoralists who have maintained much of their traditional lifeways.
-For further details, please download the 'Project Overview' by clicking on the link below.
+This collaborative project between Western Kentucky University and the National Museum of Mongolia aims to investigate human-environment relationships and understand the nature of the social, political, and economic organization of Bronze and Iron Age societies in the Zuunkhangai region (Uvs province) of Mongolia through the use of landscape and settlement archaeology (see Project Overview below for more details).